Antonella Barba: 2018–present: Continued work and arrests

 In February 2018, Barba posted on her Twitter account that she was producing an R. Kelly song; the tweet included an image of her playing the violin while accompanied by a keyboardist and a bass violin player.
 On May 21, 2018, Barba appeared on Jimmy Kimmel Live! as part of a "Where are They Now" segment with other past American Idol contestants.
 For the bit, each person sang about their current occupation in a song, which was compared to "We Are the World" (1985).
 Since 2013, she has performed "The Star-Spangled Banner" for the Los Angeles Dodgers for five consecutive years.
 As of early 2019, she has not released an album, and her official website is still "under construction".

 On October 11, 2018, Barba was arrested in Norfolk, Virginia, on a felony charge of distributing more than 100 g of heroin.
 At the time, she was traveling in a rented car and was in Norfolk during a layover on a flight to Miami, Florida, to attend a recording session.
-She faced the possibility of being sentenced to prison for between five and 40 years.
 Barba denied the charges through statements from her criminal defense lawyer.
 Her attorney said that she had been unaware the drug was in the vehicle.
-Barba was held without bond at the Norfolk City Jail until her court appearance on October 15.
-She was released on bond on October 27, 2018, and was ordered to live with her parents in Point Pleasant, be monitored via a GPS, and obey a curfew.
-Barba had been living in Los Angeles at the time of her arrest.
+She had been living in Los Angeles at the time of her arrest.